Health Futures Institute

 Single Cell TCR Assay

 The single cell TCR assay employs a Smartseq approach to capture complete V(D)J variable regions of the TCR transcript using indexed primers which enable high throughput sequencing at low cost.
 The advantage of this assay is it can be combined with Single Cell 3’ RNAseq assay to gain additional information from the same cells.
-The workflow for the assay is underpinned by a custom LIMS system, advanced liquid handlers, alongside in-house developed tools for data analysis and visualization.
+The workflow for the assay is underpinned by a custom LIMS system, advanced liquid handlers, alongside in-house developed tools for data analysis and visualisation.

 Bulk TCR Assay

 The Bulk TCR assay is an adaptation of our single cell TCR assay, based on cell populations or total RNA .
-This assay is set up for large number of cells (5k-40k) cells directly sorted into our proprietry lysis buffer or from RNA extracted from PBMCs or sorted T cells of interest.
+This assay is set up for large number of cells (5k-40k) cells directly sorted into our proprietary lysis buffer or from RNA extracted from PBMCs or sorted T cells of interest.
 The assay also utilises the Smartseq approach using special primers containing Unique Molecular Indexes (UMI’s) to account for PCR duplicates and amplification bias.

 ERAP Genotyping Assay